 JUST Capital, PayPal, the Financial Health Network, and the Good Jobs Institute know firsthand that taking steps to assess and improve workers’ financial well-being is no easy task.
-That’s why the organizations are providing a range of engagement and assistance opportunities to help companies no matter where they are at on their journey.
-This includes: hosting private, peer learning opportunities for C-Suite leaders; creating resources and events for HR and compensation professionals; providing direct assistance to companies on how to develop and deploy a Worker Financial Wellness Assessment, and identifying areas for improvement and immediate next steps; and public opportunities to celebrate corporate leadership.
+That’s why the organizations are providing a range of engagement and assistance opportunities to help companies no matter where they are on their journey.
+This includes hosting peer learning opportunities for C-Suite leaders; creating resources and events for HR and compensation professionals; providing direct assistance to companies on how to develop and deploy a Worker Financial Wellness Assessment, and use it to identify areas for improvement and immediate next steps; and public opportunities to celebrate corporate leadership.

-JUST chairman Paul Tudor Jones and PayPal CEO Dan Schulman wrote an editorial in CNN Business on why CEOs need to make sure employees aren’t struggling to get by.
+CNN Editorial by JUST chairman Paul Tudor Jones and PayPal CEO Dan Schulman on why CEOs need to make sure employees aren’t struggling to get by.

 MIT Sloan professor and Good Jobs Institute founding president Zeynep Ton tells our editorial director, Rich Feloni, that the pandemic is the perfect time to invest in workers.